J. D. Chakravarthy: Career

-He then went on to direct Homam and Sidham.
+He has returned to Telugu film industry with Homam as a director and actor in the year 2008.
+He then went on to direct Siddham.
 He had a role in director Vishnuvardhan's Tamil film Sarvam, starring Arya and Trisha.
-In 2016, he has appeared in the Super Hit Malayalam "Bhaskar The Rascal" pairing with Nayan Tara also starring Mamooty.
-Then he played a young army officer in another Malayalam film Shikhamani, and made his Kannada film debut with Raavani alongside Pooja Gandhi.
-He is also directing 3 Kannada films for entertainment factory productions.
+In 2016, he has appeared in the Malayalam film Bhaskar the Rascal pairing with Nayanthara also starring Mammootty.
+Then he played a young army officer in another Malayalam film Shikhamani, and made his Kannada film debut with the unreleased Raavani alongside Pooja Gandhi.